dan7800/VulnerableAndroidAppOracle/Vulnerabilities/AdLibraries/README.md

   <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/AdsLibrary/image16.png" alt="Image">

-At the same time, we see the ads read user messages, the read box show how ads also read user messages
+At the same time, we see the ads read user messages, the read box show how ads also read user messages.
+Go to Android Monitor console from bottom of Android Studio window and check the logcat there.

 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/AdsLibrary/image17.png" alt="Image">

-we see green box That explain Ads cannot read contact because permission isn’t granted by user, if the developer adds contact permission in Manifest, For Android API<23 the ads will read all his contact info even it the user does not grant permission or the developer did not use it
+The text in the green box explains that Ads cannot read contact because permission isn’t granted by user, if the developer adds contact permission in Manifest, For Android API<23 the ads will read all his contact info even it the user does not grant permission or the developer did not use it
 ```xml
 <uses-permission android:name="android.permission.READ_CONTACTS" />
 ```